ArupAus/lunchtimepython/Session0/session_0_problems.md

 - Integers, floats and strings
 - Variables

+If you havent done this yet please go to the top of screen and click on __Get set up__ to

 Aim of this problem set is to gently introduce you to the python interpreter and make sure everything is working.

 Go to your start menu and select the program `IDLE (Python 3.6 64-bit)` inside the `Python 3.6` folder.
 This will load up the interpreter.
 Use this to explore the problems below.